Dyon-Exchange/frontend/README.md

 ## Deployment

-This repo is set up to deploy through Vercel at the following domains:
+This repo is set up to deploy through Vercel at the following domains (the deployment settings can be changed in the Vercel project):
 - [Staging Vercel Deployment](https://staging.dyon.vercel.app/)
 - [Master Vercel Deployment](https://dyon.vercel.app/)